Col0ring/react-router-guarded-routes/README.md

 }
 ```

-You can also call `next.ctx('ctx value')` to transfer contextual information, and get it by `next.value` in the next guard middleware.
+You can also call `next.ctx('ctx value')` to transfer contextual information, and get it by `ctxValue` in the next guard middleware.
 The guard middleware is executed from outside to inside, left to right.

 ```tsx
 <GuardConfigProvider>